JN720/multichance/README.md

 Dispel removes 1 turn of a positive effect on a target.
 Against a shield, dispel deals twice the dispel amount as damage to the shield.

+Some moves are also special and have unique effects:

+- Arrow: executes one of the 4 scenarios randomly: 0 damage, 1 damage, 3 damage, 5 damage & 1 stun
+- Accelerate: starts by dealing 3 damage and does 1 more damage each time it is used
+- Backstab: randomly either deals 1 damage or 3 damage & 1 stun
+- Metallize: converts the number of turns the target has poison into a single attack dealing double the poison amount

 # Game Settings

 The game has the following settings.